-This concept on the dimensions of a wave is quite clear, however, we would say that a group of waves is often mistaken for a unique one because they occur simultaneously.
+This concept on the dimensions of a wave is quite clear, however, we would say that a group of waves is often mistaken for a unique one because they coincide.

 Let us look now at the speed of gravitational waves as transmission of tension of the longitudinal curvature due to changes in spatial location of mass that causes it.

-This aspect about gravitational interaction is not easy, there is little and unclear information available.
+This aspect about gravitational interaction was challenging; there was little and unclear information available.
 Just bear in mind that Modern Physics denies existence of the gravitational ether or any type of ether with mechanical properties.
 This last claim is nothing but a euphemism of Einstein’s Theory of Relativity.

 Resonance of mass is a different issue, since it increases with motion and with the gravitational ether’s longitudinal tension, as discussed in section Physics and movement in gravity of the book Physics and Global Dynamics, it can vary from *c* so as to almost c²